Schrolli91/BOSWatch/README.md

 - Filtering data for each typ/plugin combination with RegEX
 - All configurations in a seperate config file
 - Data validation (plausibility test)
+- Description look-up from csv-files
 - Logfiles for better troubleshooting
 - verbose/quiet mode for more/none information
+- Ready for use BOSWatch as daemon

 ##### Features for the future:
 - more plugins